utkarsh914/Xbribe/ml_model/Forecast/Readme.md

-## Number of cases forecast for an imaginary department
+## Number of cases forecast for an arbitrary department